backdrop-contrib/nice_menus/README.txt

 Installation
 ------------
 1. Copy nice_modules folder to modules directory
-2. At admin/modules enable the module
+2. At admin/build/modules enable the module
 3. Configure the module at admin/settings/nice_menus
-4. Go to the blocks page and enable at least one of the nice menus blocks, e.g. 'Nice Menu 1 (Nice Menu)'
+4. Configure the block, changing its 'type', which menu it draws from etc.
-5. Configure the block, changing its 'type', which menu it draws from etc.
+5. Go to the blocks page and enable at least one of the nice menus blocks, e.g. 'Nice Menu 1 (Nice Menu)'
-5. See below section on 'Customization'
+6. See below section on 'Customization'

 Features
 --------